 The trichomes can stay in the skin for up to a year.
 Because the plant sheds them into the air, they can also be inhaled.

-Most mammals can suffer severe ill effects from the gympie-gympie sting.
+Most mammals suffer severe ill effects from the gympie-gympie sting.
 Although there has only been one recorded human death, horses and dogs have succumbed to the ferocity of this plant's toxins and died.
 However, some animals native to the rainforests can touch and even eat the plant without having any problems.
 These include various beetles, moths, and pademelons (a rainforest kangaroo).
-Scientists believe that over time they have learnt to tolerate the toxins.
+Scientists believe that over time they have adapted to tolerate the toxins.

 How to Identify Gympie-Gympie